 - Planning and roadmapping should be inclusive of security efforts.

-- Hiring maintains and contributes to the hiring bar.
+- Maintains and contributes to the hiring bar.

 - Mitigations are rolled out with product launch / deployment standards.

 These are crucial components of successful co-existence with organization wide engineering efforts.
 A culture that values security displays these indicators.

 The next section, Breaking, has a “chicken and egg” relationship with this current section, Building.
 Once flaws, vulnerabilities, or bugs are found… who fixes them?
 Does the security engineering team fix all of them as a service to the organization?
 Or, does the security team find bugs, triage them to engineering, and project manage their mitigation?

 The answers largely depend on culture and leadership.
 There are some common patterns, with no right answers.
 Consider a bug in normal circumstances.
 For instance, a bug that breaks production or encourages user complaints to skyrocket.
 These types of issues have an easier time getting fixed - they are loud.
 They attract discussion, investigation, and pull requests.